1978 World Series of Poker

-The 1978 World Series of Poker (WSOP) was a series of poker tournaments held in May 1978 at Binion's Horseshoe, and was the first WSOP that was not a winner-take-all prize.
+The 1978 World Series of Poker (WSOP) was a series of poker tournaments held in May 1978 at Binion's Horseshoe.
+Its Main Event was the first to not have a winner-take-all prize.

-Instead the tournament had a progressive prize structure, as follows 50 percent for the Winner then 20 for second, 15 for third, 10 for fourth, and 5 percent for fifth place.
+Instead the tournament had a progressive prize structure, with 50 percent for the winner, then 20% for second, 15% for third, 10% for fourth, and 5% for fifth place.

 Events

 There were ten preliminary events at the 1978 World Series of Poker.
 Future Poker Hall of Famer Chip Reese won his first WSOP bracelet in the 1978 WSOP.